-Caramel Apple Shortbread Bars: Buttery shortbread cookie base topped with creamy caramel and loaded with fresh apples.
+These Caramel Apple Shortbread Bars have a shortbread cookie base topped with creamy caramel and loaded with fresh apples.
 A perfect fall treat.

 When I taught 6th grade I always used to show A Charlie Brown Thanksgiving (FYI- Happy Thanksgiving weekend to my fellow Canadians) and we would have a Charlie Brown Thanksgiving: popcorn, pretzel sticks, jelly beans, and butter toast.